RoyVoetman/laravel-repository-pattern/README.md

 ## Introduction
 An elegant interface to create, update and delete models with relational dependence.

 The power of using this Repository pattern is that all database DML (`create`, `update`, `delete`) commands will be handled within transactions.
-This will prevent that multiple queries with relational dependence on each other do not result in inconsistent data.
+This will prevent that multiple queries with relational dependence on each other result in inconsistent data.

 [![Latest Version](https://img.shields.io/packagist/v/royvoetman/laravel-repository-pattern.svg?style=flat-square)](https://packagist.org/packages/royvoetman/laravel-repository-pattern)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)